New Student & Family Programs Overview

 All new students (freshmen and transfers) are required to participate in our transition program (Prowl).
 The program provides ongoing orientation and transition programming for new students.
 The objective is to provide educational and social opportunities for students to understand community standards/expectations and to make connections to EIU, providing them with a solid foundation.

 Prowl begins the Friday prior to the first class day and will continue for the first six weeks of the fall semester.
 Events fall into five categories: Civics & Citizenship, Academics, Personal Wellness, EIU Traditions & Culture(s), and Social Connections.
 These categories will be represented in programming prior to the first day of class, providing a thematic foundation for the weeks to come.

 The Emerging Leaders Program is designed to guide and support students during their first year at EIU.
 Emerging Leaders will explore various leadership topics, learn about themselves and develop their own leadership style.
 Emerging Leaders connects students to campus by encouraging involvement in campus activities, dedication to academic excellence, providing support and guidance during the first year of college, and linking students to campus and community leaders.

 Transfer Leadership Institute

 TLI is a four week program designed to help transfer students grow, both personally and professionally, through several activities and discussions.
-During weekly meetings New Student Programs will help transfer students to cultivate new leadership skills while continuing to expand upon those you already possess as a transfer student.
+During weekly meetings New Student & Family Programs will help transfer students to cultivate new leadership skills while continuing to expand upon those you already possess as a transfer student.
 The program will also discuss individual and group development as well as creating your own leadership style.